jkrems/jkrems.github.io/resume/index.md

     by creating a proof of concept
     and quickly iterating based on changing requirements.
-  - Streamlined the localization process of ~100 services by designing and leading the implementation of a central localization system and helping resolve scaling issues in both process and systems.
+  - Streamlined the localization process of ~100 services by designing and leading the implementation of a central localization system.
+    Helped resolve scaling issues in both process and systems.
-  - Enabled debugging across ~300 services in a distributed system by establishing common logging practices and working with different teams on implementation across stacks, actively writing low-level instrumentation code for Node.js, Java, and Ruby.
+  - Enabled debugging across ~300 services in a distributed system by establishing common logging practices and working with different teams on implementation across stacks.
+    Actively wrote low-level instrumentation code for Node.js, Java, and Ruby.

 <small>